Time

 • Set your battery tester to cranking test mode, then start the vehicle.
 Your tester will record the lowest voltage that the battery is able to maintain while the starter motor is working.

-• Make note of your battery’s cranking reading.
+• Make a note of your battery’s cranking reading.

 Perform Cranking TestRobert Maxwell for Family Handyman